bryanhelmig/phqueue/README.md

 ### Scaling.

 If you need to do more tasks, run more workers!
 You might want to do something with supervisord and forking.
+Maybe some sort of bash script that lets you pass in arguments that control the number of workers, responds to HUP signals, and more.
+Wanna add it? :-)